denzi-gh/ntr-hr-plus/README.md

 Alternatively, apply NFC patch in the NTR-HR menu.
 This method however is not compatible with Reliable Stream, which will automatically be disabled.

+### Improve performance on New 3DS to be closer to New 2DS

+QTM disable option in the NTR-HR menu can be used to increase Remote Play performance (max frame-rate) for New 3DS by around 10%~15%, making it closer to New 2DS.
+This should have no effect on gameplay.
+This will also **NOT** fix lag due to WiFi environment.

 ## License

 GPLv2 as the original NTR 3.6 by cell9.